The King's Royal Hussars

 Operations and deployments

-The Regiment has recently returned from Afghanistan as part of Operation Herrick 16.
+The Regiment returned from Afghanistan as part of Op Herrick 16 at the end of 2012.
 They were primarily responsible for the security and transition of security responsibility to the Afghan National Forces in the Lashkar Gah district of Helmand Province.
 They also provided the Warthog armoured vehicle capability as well an advisory team to the Afghan National Army.

 The Regiment has also deployed to Iraq, Bosnia, Northern Ireland and Kosovo in recent years.

 Now, the King’s Royal Hussars are preparing to conduct Battle Group Level Training in Canada in their primary role as an armoured regiment.
-In 2014, they will assume the role of Lead Armoured Battle Group.
+At the end of the year, they will assume the role of Lead Armoured Battle Group.
 They will be ready to deploy at short notice to any zone of conflict in the world.

 To find out more about what we do on and off operations, see the Regiment Today link on the left.